vderckdeveloper/Portfolio_Client/README.md

 It’s like my digital diary but in code.
 Every piece of it tells a story of those "Let's just try this" ideas and "Oh cool, that actually worked!" moments 💡

 So, kick back, have a look, and enjoy the ride through my coding adventure.
-And hey, if there’s one thing I’d love for you to take away from this, it’s that I’m all in on this **`programming gig 👨💖`**.
+And hey, if there’s one thing I’d love for you to take away from this, it’s that I’m all in on this **`Programming Gig 👨💖`**.

 &nbsp;
 ## ⚙️ Installation